This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Most people think of roasting sweet potatoes when they go to cook this vegetable.
-But the fastest way to cook sweet potatoes is boiling them.
-Here are some pros and cons to this method:
+Most people think of roasting sweet potatoes when they cook this vegetable.
+But the fastest way to cook sweet potatoes is to boil them.
+Here are some pros and cons of this method:

-• Boiling sweet potatoes is great for when you want to make a filling for enchiladas or tacos or a topping for pizza and don’t want to fire up your oven.
+• Boiling sweet potatoes is great when you want to make a filling for enchiladas or tacos, or a topping for pizza, without firing up your oven.
 It’s also great for mashed sweet potatoes or as a quick side dish.

 • The potatoes come out perfectly tender and moist.
-For the best flavor, season with a little olive oil or butter and salt and pepper.
+For the best flavor, season with a little olive oil or butter, salt, and pepper.

-• Boiling does not caramelize like roasting, and the flavor is not as as sweet.
-You won’t get those lovely browned edges like roasted potatoes.
-But they still taste great!
+• Boiling does not caramelize like roasting, and the flavor is not as sweet.
+You won’t get those lovely browned edges like you do with roasted potatoes, but they still taste great!

 Pot of sweet potatoes with water

-How long to boil sweet potatoes?
-Place diced potatoes in water, then bring to a boil and cook 7 to 12 minutes until fork tender.
-The exact timing depends on how large or small the pieces are.
+How long do you boil sweet potatoes?
+Place diced potatoes in water, then bring to a boil and cook 7 to 12 minutes until fork-tender.
+The exact timing depends on the size of the pieces.
 Here’s how to boil sweet potatoes:

-• Dice the sweet potatoes in 3/4-inch chunks.
-Peeling is optional: leave the skin on for added nutrients.
+• Dice the sweet potatoes into 3/4-inch chunks.
+Peeling is optional; leave the skin on for added nutrients.
 Make sure to cut off any dark or black spots.

 • Drain, then use in recipes as desired.

-• Toss the potatoes with butter or olive oil, and kosher salt.
-You’ll need to add back some of the richness that’s inherent in roasting or sauteing.
+• Toss the potatoes with butter or olive oil and kosher salt.
+You’ll need to add back some of the inherent richness of roasting or sautéing.
 Then season with enough salt and pepper to make the flavors sing.

-Boiling sweet potatoes is a great method for preparing fillings or toppings!
+Boiling sweet potatoes is a great way to prepare fillings or toppings!
 Here are a few ways you could use them:

 How are you planning to use your sweet potatoes?
-Let us know in the comments below!
+Let me know in the comments below!

-Boiling sweet potatoes and want to save them for later?
 These potatoes last for 3 to 5 days refrigerated.
-You’ll want to reheat them before using again to bring them back to that deliciously moist texture.
+You’ll want to reheat them before using them again to bring back that deliciously moist texture.

 Save this recipe!